-The mission of the Center for Black Women’s Wellness is to improve the health and wellbeing of underserved Black women and their families.
-Flagship programs serve pregnant women and their infants, prevent teen pregnancy, coordinate low cost/no cost healthcare services including breast cancer treatment as well as support these families through an education program that fosters economic self-sufficiency for women.
+The Center for Black Women’s Wellness (CBWW)’s mission is to improve the health and wellbeing of underserved Black women and their families.
+Flagship programs serve pregnant women and their infants, prevent teen pregnancy, coordinate low-cost/no-cost healthcare services including breast cancer treatment, and support families through an education program to foster economic women’s self-sufficiency.

-Breaking Through Silos: How the Dream Big Technology Grant helps Center for Black Women’s Wellness
+Breaking through Silos: How the Dream Big Technology Grant Helps the Center for Black Women’s Wellness

-The Center began the shift to data-driven decision making two years ago.
+The Center began the shift to data-driven decision making .
 Initially, a performance measurement assessment conducted by TechBridge indicated that it took six Family Support Workers 114.5 hours to complete their reports.
-This example from one project highlights the high human resource costs associated with having such inefficient ways to track their data.
-A reduction in the time it takes for the staff to capture and enter data would enhance their ability to fulfill our mission.
+This example from one project highlights the high human resource costs associated with having such inefficient data tracking.
+A reduction in the time it takes for the staff to capture and enter data would enhance their ability to fulfill their mission.
 For instance, reducing reporting time for Family Support Workers would give them more time to provide high quality home visitation case management services for pregnant and postpartum women.

-Along with the health and wellness programs for the underserved, CBWW’s Women’s Economic Self Sufficiency Program (WESSP) is a micro-enterprise development initiative used as a strategy to increase the opportunity for women to become self employed by starting and operating a micro-business.
-The program serves primarily low-to-moderate income women by providing them with financial literacy, life skills, business development and technical assistance.
-To learn more, visit https://www.cbww.org/wessp
+Along with the health and wellness programs for the underserved, CBWW’s Women’s Economic Self Sufficiency Program (WESSP) is a micro-enterprise development initiative to increase the opportunity for women to become self-employed by starting and operating a micro-business.
+The program serves primarily low-to-moderate income women by providing them with financial literacy, life skills, business development, and technical assistance.
+Learn more at cbww.org.